GISW INDIVSTU 4196 Interdisciplinary Readings: Critical Thinking in a Democratic Society -- 3 unit(s)

 - View the course syllabus for more details.

 This course is available in an online format, utilizing web pages and eLearning, a learning management system requiring Internet access and a web browser.
 Students may need access to someone who can assist with computer set-up.

 - Bachelor of Liberal Studies (BLS) distribution area

 - Students working toward their Bachelor of Liberal Studies may apply credit earned in this course to their degree.
 This Guided Independent Study course is applicable to the Professional Fields distribution area.
 Learn more about the BLS degree program.

 Browne, M. N., & Keeley, S. M. Asking the Right Questions: A Guide to Critical Thinking.
-2009/9th edition.
+2011.
 Upper Saddle River, NJ: Prentice Hall.

 University Book and Supply (UBS) carries most books used in GIS courses.
 Search for textbooks by course choosing "UNIV.NORTHERN IOWA" and the term you are enrolled in and GSW (web) or GSP (print) for the section.

 Visit UBS at 1009 West 23rd Street, Cedar Falls, IA 50613